A bit like a magician who turns a dream into a reality, software engineers have the ability to transform simple thoughts into tangible products.

 - Solution development and architecture: support your career progression with an international benchmark of skills and experience.

 - User experience: acquire suitable knowledge of the core concepts, common tools, techniques and methods.

 BCS certification offers formats to suit your preferred learning style, including self-study and classroom training.

-2. Coding skills
+2. Coding skills for software engineers

 You can’t really be a software engineer without knowing how to programme - it’s a prerequisite of the job.
 With so many programming languages in existence, you might feel worried about whether you’ll ever be able to learn them all.